 Central and Eastern Europe Group

-The Central and Eastern Europe Group pursues research relating to artists, events, and publications from Central and Eastern Europe.
-It is currently focusing its research on Russia and commencing a long-term partnership with the Muzeum Sztuki in Łodz, Poland—a museum that, like The Museum of Modern Art, was founded in 1929.
+The Central and Eastern Europe Group considers artists, events, and publications from the region.
+The group is currently researching the art and architecture of Yugoslavia and the German Democratic Republic, whose complex legacies are being considered anew today.
+It is engaged in a long-term partnership with the Muzeum Sztuki in Łodz, Poland—a museum that, like The Museum of Modern Art, was founded in 1929.
 The group began with a focus on the international Fluxus network, inspired by MoMA’s 2009 receipt of the Gilbert and Lila Silverman Fluxus Collection Gift, which comprises approximately 8,000 objects in various mediums by artists active in the 1960s and 1970s.

 Latin America Group

 The Latin America Group examines local hubs of activity with the intention of tracing connections, collaborations, and networks across borders in the region.
-The Latin America Group began research in the region by studying abstraction across Latin America, with a particular focus on the rich modernist tradition of Brazil and works already in the Museum’s collection.
+The group began research in the region by studying abstraction across Latin America, with a particular focus on the rich modernist tradition of Brazil and works already in the Museum’s collection.
 In 2012, the focus shifted to an interdisciplinary consideration of Brazil with internal meetings and trips that examined the nation’s relationships between history, music, architecture, and visual art.
-More recently, the Latin America Group examined the cross-pollination between literary and artistic scenes that is characteristic of art in Chile and Peru and members traveled to meet with artists and scholars and visit institutions.
-Current and forthcoming areas of research include Colombia, the Caribbean, and Central America.
+More recently, the Latin America Group examined the cross-pollination between literary and artistic scenes in Chile and Peru and members traveled to meet with artists and scholars and visit institutions.
+Having spent a year considering the artistic production of Colombia, the group is turning its focus to the modern and contemporary history of art in the Caribbean.

 The C-MAP research groups periodically organize joint sessions between all three groups, which enables members to think more deeply about how the Museum might best address a global view of modern and contemporary art.
-Past seminars have been organized around the topics of multiple modernities, international networks, global collecting practices, and challenges of museum display.
+Past seminars have been organized around the topics of transnational histories and nonaligned networks, multiple modernities, international networks, global collecting practices, and challenges of museum display.

 The Museum of Modern Art’s Contemporary and Modern Art Perspectives (C-MAP) initiative is supported by The International Council of The Museum of Modern Art.